 Moist textiles on the skin feel very unpleasant.
 In contrast to articles made of synthetic fibres cellulosic clothing absorb and retain moisture very well.

 If materials used have a high fabric thickness, more moisture is absorbed compared with thin fabric.
 Especially with thick cotton articles slow drying is the result of a combination of unfavourable volume-surface ratio and high moisture-retaining properties of cellulosics.

 Problems may arise if the preconditions, which are, perfect moisture transport, optimum moisture evaporation and dry body feeling, are lacking.

-the intelligent moisture management technology, synthetic articles are functionalised to become textiles for skin-contact that can be worn perfectly next to the skin.
+WITH HYDROCOOL®, the intelligent moisture management technology, synthetic articles are functionalised to become textiles for skin-contact that can be worn perfectly next to the skin.